What Do You Need for Interactive Digital Signage Displays?

 In today’s ever-expanding technological landscape, the more interactive something is, the better, right?
-In some cases, that’s true, but there are several important aspects to note before swapping out your standard digital signage to brand-new interactive digital signage.
+In some cases, that’s true.
+But, there are several important aspects to note before swapping out your standard digital signage to brand-new interactive digital signage.

 Interactive digital signage refers to signs that potential customers can interact with, specifically touchscreens.
 Interactive media has been shown to increase customer engagement, allow customers to feel more connected to a product or brand, and better capture people’s attention.
 But those who are familiar with standard digital signage might not realize all the differences between the two.
 It’s not as easy as uploading additional software or installing a new digital sign.
-Before you decide to make the switch, make sure you understand everything that goes into installing and managing interactive digital signage.
+Before you make the switch, make sure you understand everything that goes into installing and managing interactive digital signage.

 Of course, the hardware for non-touch and touch digital signage is very different.
 Interactive digital signage requires more high-tech screens and expanded I/O ports, which makes them more costly than standard digital signage.
 There are four different types of touchscreen technologies that you can use in digital signage:

-- Resistive – a transparent layer is put over the top of the screen and acts almost like a keyboard.
+A transparent layer is put over the top of the screen and acts almost like a keyboard.
 When users touch the screen, the top layer senses the placement of the touch and relays it to the software and screen.

 When thinking of the costs that go along with installing interactive digital signage, remember to include the cost of creating content.
 Most of the time, it requires a professional or an outside agency.
 Even the most technologically savvy person in your office won’t be able to simply jump in and start creating.
 While that may seem like a negative, a professional will be able to boost your customer engagement even farther by creating more high-quality content than you ever could before including: